 We are pioneers in the synthesis of bambus[n]urils (BU[n]) and in the investigation of their supramolecular properties.
 These macrocyclic compounds are based on glycoluril building blocks similarly to cucurbiturils.
-Unusual arrangement of glycoluril units provide bambusurils with ability to act as anion receptors with high affinity and selectivity for various anions in both organic solvent mixtures and water.
+The unusual arrangement of glycoluril units provides bambusurils with the ability to act as anion receptors with high affinity and selectivity for various anions in both organic solvent mixtures and water.
 For instance, we showed that a bambusuril derivative recognizes and quantifies toxic perchlorate at 0.1 μM concentration in pure water.

 Švec, J.; Nečas, M.; Šindelář, V.: Bambusuril.
 Angewandte Chemie-International Edition 2010, 49, 2378-2381. link